 Gagosian Gallery, London

 "Although its iconography is related to the stately Elysian glass wall Clarke has designed for the new grandstand at Royal Ascot, Lamina was conceived specifically as a temporary installation in the Gagosian Gallery, London.
 Here he extended the implications of the sinuous physical curving of his earlier Glass Wall by penetrating the outer (clear glass) skin of the art gallery and pushing through onto the street, literally as well as metaphorically dismantling walls and boundaries and engaging spectators inside and outside the gallery, under artificial as well as natural illumination.
 To have eradicated the conventional vertical 'field' of fenestration is arguably his most radical move yet, and one whose development could have significant repercussions for stained glass.
-The 'abstract' (and, for many critics at the time, provocative) calligraphic interventions onto the surface of the glass in his early designs were envisaged as acting on a single, flat plane; by contrast, Lamina is engineered to tilt out of the perpendicular axis: the spectator is drawn into the space-without-walls, becoming a participant and a kinetic element in the event." – Martin Harrison in the essay 'BLayers of Meaning', from the book Lamina, published by Gagosian London, 2005.
+The 'abstract' (and, for many critics at the time, provocative) calligraphic interventions onto the surface of the glass in his early designs were envisaged as acting on a single, flat plane; by contrast, Lamina is engineered to tilt out of the perpendicular axis: the spectator is drawn into the space-without-walls, becoming a participant and a kinetic element in the event." – Martin Harrison in the essay 'Layers of Meaning', from the book Lamina, published by Gagosian London to accompany its exhibition there in 2005.